RogerLuo-Code/coding-practice/docs/algorithms/binary-search.md

 Average performance: $O(\log n)$
 Worst-case space complexity: $O(1)$

+## General Steps

+Answering the following questions before coding:

+- What is the target item, value, and type?
+An index, between two indices, or something else.
+- What bounds must the target item be within?
+It's usually easy to use inclusive bounds, using `low` to represent the lowest possible position of the target and `high` to be the highest possible position.
+- What can we conclude when `isReachable(mid)` returns true ("yes")?
+Don't accidentally exclude the target.
+- What can we conclude when `isReachable(mid)` returns false ("no")?
+Don't accidentally exclude the target.
+- How do we know when we've found the target item?
+- Which calculation for mid should we use?

 ## Tips

 - How to determine the while loop condition, `l < r`, `l <= r`, or `l < r - 1`?